Mikhail Chigorin: Chess career

 Towards the end of the century, his standing at home and abroad continued to rise, and he was in the world's top four or five players.
 His reputation as a match player too, continued to grow.
 He drew an 1893 match with Siegbert Tarrasch in Saint Petersburg (+9−9=4) and in his lifetime, maintained a narrow plus score against Tarrasch (+14−13=8), who was a fearsome player in his own right.
 He had a strong plus score against Richard Teichmann (+8−3=1), but a poor record versus David Janowski (+4−17=4).
 Most of his losses to Janowski occurred late in Chigorin's life, when he was past his best.

 In all likelihood, his best performance occurred at the Hastings 1895 chess tournament, where he placed second, ahead of reigning world champion Emanuel Lasker, Tarrasch and former world champion Steinitz.
 All of the greatest players of the time participated in the event and Chigorin's outstanding result included winning his individual encounter with tournament victor, Harry Nelson Pillsbury.
 Pillsbury had great respect for Chigorin's ability and for good reason, as Chigorin had a marginal lifetime plus score against him (+8−7=6).
 Although Chigorin had a poor record against Lasker in serious play (+1−8=4), he was victorious with the black pieces in their first game of this 1895 tournament, in which he outplayed Lasker in a classic two knights versus two bishops ending.

 In other major competitions, he was joint winner at Budapest 1896, and beat Rudolf Charousek (+3−1) in the playoff.
 At Cologne in 1898, he was equal second with Charousek and Wilhelm Cohn after Amos Burn.
 His 7th-place finish at London 1899 was disappointing in comparison, but this was another tournament notable for its impressive list of participants.
-At Monte Carlo 1901, he placed equal third after Janowski and Carl Schlecter.
+At Monte Carlo 1901, he placed equal third after Janowski and Carl Schlechter.

 A highly skilled exponent of gambit lines, he won the King's Gambit-themed Vienna Tournament of 1903 and defeated Lasker (+2−1=3) in a sponsored Rice Gambit tournament in Brighton.
 The latter was however something of a hollow victory, as it was emerging that the Rice Gambit was unsound and so, playing the black side in each game gave him a distinct advantage.
 He was also perhaps the most skilled 19th century practitioner of the Evans Gambit, which featured in many of his great duels with Steinitz.
 At Łódź 1906, in a four-person event, he finished second to Akiba Rubinstein.